 Adjust the backlash and pre-load using an adjuster nut wrench to tighten or loosen the adjuster nuts as required.
 (Refer to your vehicle service manual.)

-3 Installing the Air Locker Recheck backlash as before, repeating this procedure until backlash is within the specified amount. ☐ Tighten the bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual. ☐ Before reinstalling the adjuster nut locking tabs, one of the tabs will need to be shortened as shown in9. to avoid contacting the seal housing.
+Recheck backlash as before, repeating this procedure until backlash is within the specified amount.
+Remove the seal housing side bearing cap bolts (without spring washers) and apply thread locking compound to the threads.
+Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.
+Reinstall the adjuster nut locking tabs.